Marco-26/audio_transcriber/README.md

 - **Multiple Providers**: Support for OpenAI Whisper API, Deepgram, and local Whisper models
 - **Language Support**: Optional language specification for improved accuracy, or auto-detection
 - **Audio Splitting**: Large audio files are automatically split into smaller chunks for efficient transcription
-- **Multithreaded Processing**: Parallel transcription of chunks for faster processing
+- **Optimized Concurrent Processing**: Scales up to 30 concurrent API calls (or number of chunks, whichever is smaller) for maximum throughput
+- **Structured Logging**: Tagged log messages for easy filtering and debugging
 - **Provider Architecture**: Clean, extensible design using factory pattern and abstract base classes
 - **Output**: Saves the transcript as a text file